Return to Home Page

 Stuart, myself and Dave:

 After passing the boulders and small wood, we followed the path alongside the Allt Horn for nearly five kilometres and 500 metres of ascent.
-Views of Arkle and it’s coires An Garbh-choire and Am Bathaich were very impressive.
+Views of Arkle and its coires An Garbh-choire and Am Bathaich looked impressive.

-On reaching the bealach next to Creagan Meall Horn we left the path and started the ascent towards the 778m top of Foinaven.
+On reaching the bealach next to Creagan Meall Horn we left the path and started our ascent towards the 778m top of Foinaven.

 Ascending initial slopes of Foinaven:

-Stuart and Dave (Creagan Meall Horn in background):
+Stuart and Dave with Creagan Meall Horn in background:

 Arkle and Loch na Tuadh: